Ovulation Induction with Injectable Fertility Medications to Treat Female Infertility

 Oral fertility medications provide first-line treatment options

-If Dr. Rispler determines that a patient is not ovulating regularly, he will prescribe a fertility drug.
+If your doctor determines that a patient is not ovulating regularly, he will prescribe a fertility drug.
 Designed to trigger the body to release several eggs and increase pregnancy chances, this medication can correct ovulation issues related to anovulation, polycystic ovarian syndrome (PCOS), pituitary disorders and irregular menstrual cycles.

 Moving on to injectable gonadotropins as the next step

-Most fertility specialists, including Dr. Rispler, do not recommend using oral fertility medications for longer than six cycles.
-At this point, Dr. Rispler often suggests proceeding with injectable gonadotropins, which contain FSH, LH, or a combination of the two.
+Most fertility specialists do not recommend using oral fertility medications for longer than six cycles.
+At this point, we often suggest proceeding with injectable gonadotropins, which contain FSH, LH, or a combination of the two.
 By using injectable fertility medications, we can help women whose pituitary glands do not produce enough of these hormones as well as encourage development of multiple follicles for fertility treatments such as intrauterine insemination (IUI) and/or in vitro fertilization (IVF).